Answering Your Questions About Serious Injuries

 Victims of medical malpractice have two years in which to file an administrative claim with the State Department of Commerce and Consumer Affairs.
 This period may be extended for up to six years if the injured person neither knew nor should have known that the negligence of a health care professional resulted in injury.
 Minors injured by medical malpractice have a greater period of time before the statute of limitations runs out.

 Anyone injured by the negligence of another should consult with a personal injury lawyer.
 Do not talk to the insurance company for the opposing party or its representative.
 Insurance companies like to take recorded statements that frequently catch the injured victim unprepared, perhaps in pain or on pain medications.
 You need to be careful to protect your legal rights.
 If you have significant injuries, do not speak with an insurance company before consulting with an experienced personal injury lawyer.
-As a strong law firm, we know how to protect your legal rights.
+As an experienced personal injury attorney, I how to protect your legal rights.

 3. What does it cost for you to represent me?